This Day In Music: April 30

 April 30, 2023 ~ Composer, music critic, musicologist Anthony Payne passed away in Islington, UK ~ Best known for completing Edward Elgar's unfinished Third Symphony.
 Praised as a prolific composer in his own right, having written orchestral and choral works and specifically chamber music.
 Well-known compositions include First Sight Of Her And After, Visions, and Journeys ~ Payne was born in 1936

 April 30, 2023 ~ Rock, blues, country rock singer, guitarist, banjoist Broderick Smith passed away ~ Appeared in a 1973 Australian production of rock opera Tommy, portraying the role of Mr Walker.
-Member of the Adderley Smith Blues Band, the Dingoes, Carson, and others.
+Member of the Adderley Smith Blues Band, the Dingoes, and Carson.
 Perhaps best known for his 1981 hit Faded Roses with Broderick Smith's Big Combo ~ Smith was born in 1948

 April 30, 2022 ~ Diana Ellen Judd, commonly known as country singer Naomi Judd, passed away inear Nashville, Tennessee, USA ~ Mother of Wynonna Judd, with whom she formed the successful country duo the Judds.
-The duo scored numerous No.1 hits on the Billboard Country charts throughout the early 1990s, including Mama He's Crazy, Why Not Me, Have Mercy, Grandpa Tell Me 'Bout The Good Old Days, I Know Where I'm Going and Let Me Tell You About Love ~ Judd was born in 1946
+The duo scored numerous No.1 hits on the Billboard Country charts throughout the early-1990s, including Mama He's Crazy, Why Not Me, Have Mercy, Grandpa Tell Me 'Bout The Good Old Days, I Know Where I'm Going and Let Me Tell You About Love ~ Judd was born in 1946

 April 30, 2022 ~ Rock guitarist Ray Fenwick, full name Raymond John Fenwick, passed away ~ Member of the Syndicats, joining the band in 1964 replacing future Yes-guitarist Steve Howe.
 Member of Dutch outfit the Tee Set.
 Member of the Spencer Davis Group from 1967 through 1969.
 Member of Fancy, known for the surprise hits Wild Thing and Touch Me.
 Also notably worked with Ian Gillan, Jon Lord, and with Bo Diddley on the latter's The London Bo Diddley Sessions album ~ Fenwick was born in 1946